qqqcat/RSI-Alert/RSI Alert Final Edition Technical Documentation EN.md

 - Can extend `Notify` for multi-strategy parallel operation (combining MACD, CCI and other resonance signals)
 - Can introduce position filtering and trend judgment to improve signal confidence
+- **Signal Fusion Mechanism** can serve as template for extending to other signal types deduplication

+### 9.3 Signal Fusion Algorithm Optimization

+- Can customize timeframe priority weights, not only by time period but also by success rate
+- Can add signal strength scoring system, combining RSI deviation, price divergence magnitude and other factors
+- Can extend to cross-strategy signal fusion (e.g., RSI+MACD+Bollinger Bands comprehensive signals)

 ### 9.3 UI Function Upgrades